AndyObtiva/glimmer-dsl-web/README.md

 bin/rails g opal:install
 ```

-To enable the `glimmer-dsl-web` library in the frontend, edit `config/initializers/assets.rb` and add the following at the bottom:
+To enable the `glimmer-dsl-web` gem in the frontend, edit `config/initializers/assets.rb` and add the following at the bottom:

 ```ruby
 Opal.use_gem 'glimmer-dsl-web'